KasiaMirowska/yoga-api/README.md

 ### UX IMPROVEMENTS
 * drag&drop functionality to edit a flow
 * abitlity to share flows between users or to social media
+* option to see all ever saved poses with their personal attributes and comments

 ### OTHER FRONT-END IMPROVEMENTS
 * Google and facebook login